thatdevgirl/wordpress-color-palette/color-palette/readme.txt

 == Upgrade Notice ==

+= 4.0 =
+This is it!
+The color palette shortcodes are no longer supported as of this version.
+Please convert your shortcodes to the Color Palette block in the post editor before upgrading.

 = 3.0 =
 Major code refactor to add the 'Color Palette' block to the editor.
 Please note that the settings page and shortcodes are no longer recommended and will be deprecated in a future version.